Vulkan: AMD

-On Windows, Vulkan 1.2 is supported from GCN 1.0 to GCN 3.0, with no further updates planned.
+On Windows, Vulkan 1.2 is supported from GCN 1.0 to GCN 3.0, with no further updates planned after June 2021.
 GCN 4.0 and newer support Vulkan 1.3.

 On Linux there are various different Vulkan drivers with varying and overlapping hardware support.
 There is the open-source Vulkan driver called AMDVLK, developed by AMD which mirrors Windows support.
-There is also the proprietary driver called AMDGPU-PRO which is not recommended to be used for most users.
+There is also the proprietary driver called AMDGPU-PRO which is not recommended to be used for most users as of March 2023.

 There is also the recommended driver called RADV in Mesa developed by Valve, Red Hat, Google and others.
-This driver supports all GCN and RDNA cards, however for GCN 1.0 through GCN 2.0 one must enable its experimental support in the amdgpu kernel module.
+This driver as of March 2023 supports all GCN and RDNA cards.
+This RADV driver's support for GCN 1.0 through GCN 2.0 requires its experimental support in the amdgpu kernel module to be enabled.

 NVIDIA

-On Windows and Linux there is the NVIDIA developed Vulkan driver which supports Vulkan 1.2 on Kepler cards with no further updates planned.
-Maxwell and newer support Vulkan 1.3.
+On Windows and Linux there is the NVIDIA developed Vulkan driver which supports Vulkan 1.2 on Kepler cards with no further updates planned after September 2021.
+Maxwell and newer cards support Vulkan 1.4.

-On Linux there is an experimental, incomplete open-source Vulkan driver planned for Mesa called NVK which intends to support Turing and newer.
+NVK, an experimental, open source Vulkan driver for Linux based on nouveau, was announced in October 2022.
+It was merged into mainline Mesa in August 2023.
+The driver is currently Vulkan 1.4 conformant on Turing and newer cards, Vulkan 1.3 conformant on Maxwell, Pascal and Volta cards and Vulkan 1.2 conformant on Kepler cards.

 Android and mobile GPUs

 Most modern Android devices support Vulkan.
-Android 7.0 Nougat includes optional Vulkan 1.0 support, Android 9.0 Pie includes optional Vulkan 1.1 support, and Android 10 requires all 64-bit devices support Vulkan 1.1.
+Android 7.0 Nougat includes optional Vulkan 1.0 support, Android 9.0 Pie includes optional Vulkan 1.1 support, and Android 10 expects (but does not require) that all non-low memory 64-bit devices support Vulkan 1.1.
+Android 13 expects under the same conditions support of Vulkan 1.3.
 On Linux and some ChromeOS devices, the open-source Mesa driver provides support for Arm Mali (Midgard and Bifrost), Qualcomm Adreno, and Broadcom VideoCore VI hardware.

 Apple

 As of June 2022, Apple devices do not provide native support for the Vulkan API.
 Vulkan support is available via the open-source library MoltenVK, which provides a Vulkan implementation on top of the Metal graphics API provided on iOS and macOS devices, though it has some limitations in regards to certain advanced API features.
-Vulkan 1.3 is supported.

 In June 2022, version 1.3.217 of Vulkan added support for Metal objects, facilitating import and export between the two APIs.
+In December 2022, Vulkan version 1.3.236 added small fixes for the interaction with Apple Metal.